 Try a position that gives you as much control as possible — such as sitting on your partner’s lap.
 Many experts recommend starting off lying on your side and being spooned.
 Doggy style can be the easiest for insertion, but if your partner can’t see your face, they won’t be able to see your reactions and gauge how you’re doing, and you have no control over the speed and penetration depth.

-Remember that during the experience of anal sex, even if you are having the most mindblowing time of your life, you aren’t making any of your own lubrication.
-Drying up feels not great, and can actually cause pain and tearing of your anal tissue.
-If you’re feeling a bit dry, tell your partner to grab the lube and reapply.
+Even if you are having the most mind-blowing time of your life, you aren’t making any of your own lubrication during anal sex.
+To avoid the sex getting dry (and potentially causing pain or tears of your anal tissue) plan to add more lube as you get it on.
 It will only make everything feel even better, so don't feel bad about taking multiple lube breaks.

-The biggest risk of anal sex is the transmission of STIs.
+Pregnancy can’t occur if ejaculation happens in your butt.
+However, if some ejaculate gets into your vagina, there’s a risk of pregnancy.
+Additionally, various infections can be spread through anal sex.
 Basically, anything you can get in your vagina, you can also get in your anus — including HIV, chlamydia, gonorrhea, syphilis, herpes, and HPV.
-In fact, because your anal tissue isn’t lubricated, it’s more likely to get tiny tears during sex, which let bacteria into your body more easily than vaginal tissue does.
-So the risk of catching an STI is actually higher with anal sex than vaginal sex.
+In fact, the risk of contracting an STI is actually higher with anal sex than vaginal sex, because anal tissue can let bacteria into your body more easily than vaginal tissue does.

-Another thing to pay attention to is getting bacteria from your rectum into your pussy.
+Another thing to pay attention to is getting bacteria from your rectum into your vagina.
 Your vagina has lots of bacteria living in it, in a symbiotic yet tenuous balance.
-Disrupting the balance can lead to yeast infections and all sorts of other netherparts challenges.
+Disrupting the balance can lead to yeast infections and all sorts of other nether parts challenges.
 Additionally, anal bacteria in your vagina can result in a urinary tract infection, which can be painful and unpleasant.

-To make sure you don’t share bacteria between your fun parts, either clean the insertion implement (finger, penis, toy) between uses, or just switch condoms.
-It’s also a good idea to remind your partner to keep track of hands and toys in this regard — maybe he can designate one hand for touching your pussy and clit and another for anal play, so he doesn’t accidentally get you sick!
+To make sure you don’t share bacteria between your parts, plan to clean the insertion implement (finger, penis, toy) between uses or just switch condoms.
+It’s also a good idea to remind your partner to keep track of hands and toys in this regard — maybe they can designate one hand for touching your pussy and clit and another for anal play.

 The most important thing about anal sex — and actually the most important thing about all sexual acts — is to make sure you’re actually excited about experiencing it.
 Don’t just do it because your partner wants to, or because you think you should.
-The sexiest thing you can give a partner is your complete and utter consent — a F&%K YES shouted to the world!
+The sexiest thing you can give a partner is your enthusiastic consent.
 If you’re not feeling that, then take a moment and consider whether checking out this new thing is the right thing to do at this moment.
-No one should be forcing you — if someone is, that’s not consensual sex.

 This article was originally published on